aaltotennis/web/README.md

 ## Deployment

-This website is automatically deployed to GitHub Pages using GitHub Actions.
-Every push to the `main` branch triggers a build and deployment using the official [GitHub Pages deployment actions](https://github.com/marketplace/actions/upload-github-pages-artifact).
+This website is automatically deployed to GitHub Pages using the official [GitHub Pages deployment actions](https://github.com/marketplace/actions/upload-github-pages-artifact).

-### Setup GitHub Pages (one-time)

-To enable GitHub Pages for this repository:

-1. Go to your repository settings on GitHub
-2. Navigate to **Pages** section (under "Code and automation")
-3. Under "Build and deployment":
-   - Source: Select **GitHub Actions**
-4. The workflow will handle the rest automatically

-The site will be available at: https://aaltotennis.github.io/web/